James Kelly (murderer): Biography

 On 21 June 1883, seventeen days after marrying, Kelly slashed his wife's throat with a knife during a violent argument.
 Kelly was arrested without any resistance.
 Three days after the attack, Sarah Brider died from her injury.
 The following day, Kelly was charged with aggravated homicide, after the first coroner found him to be mentally fit for trial.
 In spite of appeals from lawyers and petitions for clemency, Kelly was sentenced to death by hanging, with the execution set for 20 August 1883.
 However, on 7 August, Dr. W. Orange, superintendent of the Broadmoor Hospital, examined Kelly and declared him insane.
 The statements of his former boss, Mr. Hiron, provided details about the abnormal attitude of his former employee, contributing to commutation of the death sentence.
 As a result, Kelly was sentenced to be confined to the asylum indefinitely.

 For five years, Kelly was regarded as a model inmate.
 On 23 January 1888, he escaped from Broadmoor, using a key he fabricated himself by modelling a piece of metal.
 A fugitive arrest warrant to return him to the hospital was distributed.
-On 10 November 1888, the day following Mary Jane Kelly's murder, police searched the house of Sarah Brider's parents, which was Kelly's last home address before his sentencing, but Kelly was not there.
+On 10 November 1888, the day following Mary Jane Kelly's murder, police searched the house of Sarah Brider's parents, which was James Kelly's last home address before his sentencing, but he was not there.

 For the next decades, Kelly remained at large, until 12 February 1927, when he unexpectedly turned himself in at Broadmoor, the same asylum he escaped from 39 years earlier.
 Kelly begged to be re-admitted, stating, according to a local newspaper: "I am very tired and I want to die with my friends".